nbaldy/DecisionTreeWrapper/README.md

 Note: data must be in csv format.
 N/A values are dropped

 Recent Modifications:
--Support non-numeric data
+-Support non-numeric data/n
-  --->Change load_data method to encode non-numeric attributes using pd.get_dummies
+  --->Change load_data method to encode non-numeric attributes using pd.get_dummies/n
-  ---> This disallows target from being non-numeric, unless I can figure out how to have multiple targets -Change TargetCol obtaining to require valid column title -Remove showTree, as not needed for project
+  ---> This disallows target from being non-numeric, unless I can figure out how to have multiple targets/n -Change TargetCol obtaining to require valid column title/n -Remove showTree, as not needed for project/n
--Add getMetrics, as needed for project
+-Add getMetrics, as needed for project/n
--Naming of Tree variables clarified (Array to TreeInfo) -Remove Regression Tree functionality (unneeded for project)
+-Naming of Tree variables clarified (Array to TreeInfo)/n -Remove Regression Tree functionality (unneeded for project)/n

 Limitations, not planned on improving:
 -Expects .csv file with the first row being attribute titles